Take the Quiz

 The original AREDS (Age-Related Eye Disease Study) was a large clinical trial conducted by the National Eye Institute and demonstrated how AMD progression is closely linked to nutrition.
 The study results were originally published in 2001 and long-term follow up in 2013.
 [1, 3] In the original study, 3640 participants were randomly assigned to receive a placebo, zinc, antioxidants, or antioxidants plus zinc.
 Those people with moderate to advanced AMD, reduced their risk of progressing to the advanced form of AMD by 25% over a period of five years, and they also reduced their risk of experiencing vision loss related to AMD by 19%.

-Am I at high risk for macular degeneration?
+Can low zinc levels put me at risk for age-related macular degeneration?

 The National Eye Institute has described people that may have an increased risk of AMD and could benefit from taking a combination of antioxidants and zinc like those examined in AREDS and AREDS2.